yacineMahdid/deep-learning-model-explained/resnet/README.md

 Let's explore both the `verify` function and the `_resnet` class:

-### ResNet18_weights.verify():
+## ResNet18_weights.verify():
-If we do some archeology on the [API documentation](https://pytorch.org/vision/main/_modules/torchvision/models/_api.html) we find that the class being use do verify to make sure that the weights as the proper structure:
+In the [API documentation](https://pytorch.org/vision/main/_modules/torchvision/models/_api.html) we find that the function being called in this instance is checking if the weights have the right class name.

 ```python
 class WeightsEnum(Enum):